akolachina/Frequent-item-sets/README.md

 Open *"Frequent Itemsets-Ver5.ipynb"* in Jupyter Notebook

-Change the data set path to directory where you clone
+Change the data set path to where it resides locally

 <img src = "./Path_to_raw_dataset.PNG" width = 400>